 At first I was skeptical that it would be much better than the Zoom F8 and if it was, in what ways could it be so much better?
 It is better in terms of audio quality and build quality, yes, but it goes far beyond that as well. the ergonomics of this mixer are really quite amazing.
 Acting quickly, like you must when mixing during a shoot, is much easier on the 633 than on the Zoom.
 It has proper faders which are large knobs (technically, they are potentiometers with large knobs) and are silky smooth, making it a breeze to react quickly to changing sound.
 The headphone amplifier is much better than the Zoom's and the screen is a little larger.
 There are four battery powering options including Hirose DC input and Sony NPF batteries so it is actually less expensive to stock up on batteries for this than the Zoom (no Sony NP-F option unless you buy an NP-F to hirose plate).
 The list goes on and on and it is the sum of all those little things which make this a solid choice for pros.

-Zoom F8 Audio Field Recorder - My favorite sub-$1000 USD audio field recorder.
-Zoom has really upped their game with the F8.
+Zoom F8 Audio Field Recorder - Zoom has really upped their game with the F8.
 The preamps are fantastic!
 The build quality is great.
 The size is super convenient whether in a bag or on a cart.
 This is an amazing little device for solo and small crew shooters.
-To my ear, the preamps are as good as Sound Devices 7 series recorders.
+To my ear, the preamps are nearly as good as Sound Devices 7 series recorders.
 Lemo DC input so I can use pro-level batteries like V-mount or Gold mount (Anton Bauer).
 There are a couple of things that Sound Devices and Zaxcom mixers have that this doesn't (like large faders, analog limiters or super wide dynamic range, etc), but for the money, this is the best I've used in this price range.
 Have a look at my review.

-Zoom F4 Audio Field Recorder - This is the newer, little brother to the Zoom F8 and is the best 4 input recorder in its price range that I've used.
+Zoom F4 Audio Field Recorder - This is the newer, little brother to the Zoom F8.
 Like the F8, very good durable case, impressive preamplifiers with 75dB of clean gain, very flexible routing, dual SD card recording and on and on.
-If you can spend around $600 for an audio recorder, this is the one to get.
+If you can spend around $600 for an audio recorder, I'd say it should come down to this or the Sound Devices MixPre-3.

 Tascam DR-60DmkII Audio Recorder--My favorite sub-$200 USD field recorder.
 Cleanest pre-amps in the sub $400 USD range of field recorders, including the Zoom H4n and H6.
 Nice screen that is totally usable outdoors.
 The form factor is decent, though arguably a little odd for some (I wish it had more points at which it could be mounted to a camera cage/rig) and battery life can be a challenge (I usually get 3 hours which is fine for most of my shoots).
 I add an external USB battery for longer shoots (up to 50! hours)